lasseufpa/connected-ai-testbed/README.md

 The default configuration is the Core, Radio Cloud Center (RCC) and Remote Radio Unit (RRU) on individual nodes.
 To change, modify `core.yaml`, `ran.yaml` and/or `flexran.yaml`  according to the desired configuration.

-Multiple scenarios are created by associating IDs of CORE, RAN, and FLEXRAN types.

 ## Run

 ### `run.py`